GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_mpdf_tmp_location.md

 ## Description

-By default, mPDF temporary files are stored in the system temporary directory.
-This location was chosen to work around restrictions preventing the font cache being saved to disk in public folders on some hosting providers.
+By default the mPDF temporary files are stored in a folder called `mpdf` [inside the Gravity PDF temporary directory]([url](https://docs.gravitypdf.com/v6/developers/filters/gfpdf_tmp_location)).
+This filter allows you to change this directory independent of where the Gravity PDF temporary directory is.

 ## Parameters